ibm-cloud-docs/codeengine/configmap-secret.md

 ### Creating a secret with the CLI
 {: #secret-create-cli}

-There are multiple ways to populate a secret.
-You can do it by specifying the key-value pairs directly on the command line, or you can point to a file.
+Learn how to create generic secrets that can be consumed by jobs or apps as environment variables.

 With the CLI, you can create a secret where the data is pulled from a file, or specified directly  with the `secret create` command.
 Secrets that are used to store simple name-value pairs are called *generic secrets*.
 Secrets that store information about how to authenticate to a container registry are called [registry access secrets (`imagePullSecret`)](/docs/codeengine?topic=codeengine-plan-image).

-This section describes creating generic secrets that can be consumed by jobs or apps as environment variables.
+You can populate a secret in several ways.
+For example, you can populate it by specifying the key-value pairs directly on the command line or you can point to a file.

-Before you begin:
+**Before you begin**

    * Set up your [{{site.data.keyword.codeengineshort}} CLI](/docs/codeengine?topic=codeengine-install-cli) environment.
    * [Create and work with a project](/docs/codeengine?topic=codeengine-manage-project).

-When creating (or updating) a secret from a file, the format must be `--from-file FILE` or `--from-file KEY=FILE`.
-In {{site.data.keyword.codeengineshort}}, when using a file to specify secret values, *all* of the contents within the file is the value for the key-value pair.
-When using the option format of `--from-file KEY=FILE` the `KEY` is name of the environment variable that is known to your job or app.
-When using the option format of `--fromfile FILE`,  where `FILE` is the name of the environment variable that is known to your job or app.
+When you create (or update) a secret from a file, the format must be `--from-file FILE` or `--from-file KEY=FILE`.
+In {{site.data.keyword.codeengineshort}}, when you use a file to specify secret values, *all* of the contents within the file is the value for the key-value pair.
+When you use the option format of `--from-file KEY=FILE` the `KEY` is name of the environment variable that is known to your job or app.
+When you use the option format of `--fromfile FILE`, `FILE` is the name of the environment variable that is known to your job or app.
 {: important}

 1. Create a generic secret with the `secret create` command in one of the following ways:

-    * Create a secret directly on the command line by using the `--from-literal` option.
-For example:
+    * Create a secret directly from the command line by using the `--from-literal` option.
+For example,

         ```
         ibmcloud ce secret create --name myliteralsecret --from-literal "TARGET=My literal secret"
         ```
         {: pre}

-    * Create a secret by pointing to a file that contains the key-value pair using the `--from-file` option.
-For this example, let's use a file that is named `secrets.env` which contains `my little secret1`.
+    * Create a secret by pointing to a file that contains the key-value pair by using the `--from-file` option.
+For this example, use a file that is named `secrets.env` which contains `my little secret1`.

         * The following example uses the `--from-file KEY=FILE` format with the `secret create` command: